Endurance racing (motorsport): Kart endurance racing

 Endurance races last for an extended period, ranging from 30 minutes up to 24 hours or more, for one or more drivers.
 In general, consistency, reliability, and pit strategy is of greater importance than all out speed.

 As well as the famous 24 Hours of Le Mans race for automobiles there is also a 24 hours event for karts which takes place at the kart circuit Alain Prost at Le Mans, France.
 This race has taken place since 1986 and its winners list include four times Champ Car champion Sébastien Bourdais (in 1996).

-Endurance racing is also considered a more affordable way of getting into karting.
-In South Africa, the Prokart Africa 24 Hour Endurance race is held annually and lasts 24 hours with multiple classes participating.
-This event is hosted by the Prokart SSS Club [13] near Johannesburg.
-The most popular class runs the Honda GX390 Four Stroke engine, which is both affordable and durable, keeping running costs to a minimum.
-The Prokart Super Single Series, also known as Prokart SSS, has been running for more than 20 years and has proven to be a very popular entry platform for drivers of all ages who want to get into karting.
-Many clubs worldwide have taken onto Four Stroke Endurance Karting for this very reason, since Two Stroke karting can be very expensive.
-Add the reliability of Four Stroke engines and you have a perfect recipe for endurance racing.
+Kart Endurance Racing is the same, except karts are used.